laurence79/autodep/README.md

 ```

 #### Using a factory
-As an alternative, you can register a factory that just uses the container to resolve the types dependencies, but you need to list them out.
+As an alternative, you can register a factory that just uses the container to resolve the type's dependencies, but you need to list them out.
 ```ts
 class Controller {
   constructor(